-This weekend, police chiefs from across the globe will convene at the annual conference for International Association of Chiefs of Police.
+This weekend, police chiefs from across the globe will convene at the annual conference for International Association of Chiefs of Police (IACP).
 The agenda will include strategies for officers to improve their response to calls involving mental health issues through the One Mind Campaign.
 Other sessions will speak on community engagement and forming tighter knit relationships with residents and sadly, some sessions will have an open discussion on how to respond to active shooters and mass casualty incidents such as the tragedy that unfolded in Las Vegas.

 For Rave, the annual conference is an opportunity to learn from the men and women that oversee police forces across the country, and it also provides us with the chance to demonstrate how Rave's 911 enhancing solution, the Rave911 Suite, can play in integral role in addressing the issues discussed throughout the conference.
 There are a couple of sessions and topics in particular that I am particularly excited to sit in on, and they focus around two common themes; Community Engagement, and the One Mind Campaign.